xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

   show the user the elements that were downgraded if (user DOES want to continue)
-    Complete the Move Transaction (this is where any affected files or folders get moved on disk) else
+    Complete the Move Transaction (this is where any affected files or folders get moved on disk and changes are persisted) else
     Abort the Move transaction
   end if